cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

 ---
 id: create-dapp
-title: Create your first DApp
+title: Create your first dApp
-tags: [build, dapps ,developer]
+tags: [build, dapps, developer]
 ---

 Once you learned how to [run a simple example](./run-dapp.md), it is now time to create one of your own.
-In order to do this, we will make use of the existing DApps available in Cartesi's [rollups-examples](https://github.com/cartesi/rollups-examples) Github repository.
+In order to do this, we will make use of the existing dApps available in Cartesi's [rollups-examples](https://github.com/cartesi/rollups-examples) Github repository.
 Once again, make sure you have [installed all the necessary requirements](./requirements.md) before proceeding.

-## Example DApp
+## Example dApp

 The 'fortune' package in Linux contains a command-line tool that randomly displays quotes from a set of predefined lists, which serve as its quote database.
-This tutorial demonstrates how to create a DApp that installs this package, calls it from a Python script, and displays the result.
+This tutorial demonstrates how to create a dApp that installs this package, calls it from a Python script, and displays the result.

 ### Set up the environment